 An overwhelming majority thought yes, sometimes we are going too far when it comes to protecting animals.
 I tend to agree.

-I am not talking about protecting our OWN animals, although Katz himself takes some stabs at those who spend “ridiculous” amounts of money on veterinary care for their pets.
+Personally, I don’t agree with it comes to our OWN animals, although Katz himself takes some stabs at those who spend “ridiculous” amounts of money on veterinary care for their pets.
 Unlike Katz, I don’t think one can go “too far” when caring for their own pet.

 I am talking about how we think other people should treat their pets and the extremes some people go to to make themselves heard and impose their beliefs on others.

 I certainly think that some interjection is necessary.

 I was a very uneducated pet parent once and made a lot of mistakes.
 I probably needed someone more experienced to point out some of the “improvements” I could make.

 The treatment of animals today is far better than it was 30 years ago and it’s because people had the guts to speak up.
 Basic animal rights like not being abused, tortured, starved, drowned, etc are very important rights to protect.

 Even the “every individual has the right do what they want with their own pet” thing is tricky.

 I think society was largely in that place 30 years ago and look how many dog fighting rings there were, how many dogs were being left chained in the back yard to starve, and how many were being beaten on a regular basis.
 And it all was because the people responsible for doing these things didn’t think it was wrong.